- Volume to mass conversions for common ingredients

 Volume to mass conversions for common ingredients

 Most of what I bake, I do so by weight, apart from small quantities like tsp.
-These are the most common ones I use so I can convert volume recipes into mass, mostly based on my own experience and measurements.
+These are the most common ones I use so I can convert volume recipes into mass, mostly based on my own measurements.
+Values somewhat rounded for ease of remembering.

 - 1 cup liquid = 240g